-Every autumn the same scenario presents itself.
-Someone mentions the impending release of a new iPhone, not for me I say, I’m happy with what I’ve got.
-Skip forward a month or two and there I am, up at some ungodly hour in the morning starring at Apple.com, clicking frantically trying to order the damn thing.
+Every autumn, the same scenario presents itself.
+Someone mentions the impending release of a new iPhone, not for me, I say, I’m happy with what I’ve got.
+Skip forward a month or two, and there I am, up at some ungodly hour in the morning starring at Apple.com, clicking frantically trying to order the damn thing.

 So here I am, 6s Plus unboxed and in my hands.
-Are the new features, improvements and tweaks worth the upgrade?
+Are the new features, improvements, and tweaks worth the upgrade?

-3D Touch is far from a gimmick, one of those features that once experienced you couldn’t live without.
+3D Touch is far from a gimmick, one of those features that once experienced, you couldn’t live without.
 It simplifies tasks like messaging a new contact, reading your email, choosing a song, viewing a picture – the list is pretty endless.
 It’s fun to push over items displayed by Apple’s apps just to see what 3D touch will offer up.

-The iPhone 6 was no slouch, but the 6s is super quick, everything is turbocharged.
-The new A9 CPU that’s the grunt behind this performance boost, (there’s a new GPU and more memory too, 2GB vs the 1GB of the iPhone 6), makes day to day tasks significantly faster, iOS 9 as a whole feels a lot more fluid.
+The iPhone 6 was no slouch, but the 6s is super quick.
+Everything is turbocharged.
+The new A9 CPU that’s the grunt behind this performance boost (there’s a new GPU and more memory too, 2GB vs. the 1GB of the iPhone 6) makes day-to-day tasks significantly faster.
+IOS 9 as a whole feels a lot more fluid.

-For me, the biggest upgrade is the phone’s new rear-facing 12-megapixel iSight camera and its ability to shoot 4K video, (content having a horizontal resolution of >= 4,000 pixels).
-The quality of the videos I’ve shot in 4K is just crazy, so sharp, so clear, so colourful.
-The improved image stabilisation of the 6s Plus is also great, we’re not taking the stability of a steady-cam but it does a good job of smoothing out the jolts and shakes incurred whilst tracking or panning.
+For me, the biggest upgrade is the phone’s new rear-facing 12-megapixel iSight camera and its ability to shoot 4K video (content having a horizontal resolution of >= 4,000 pixels).
+The quality of the videos I’ve shot in 4K is just crazy, so sharp, so clear, so colorful.
+The improved image stabilization of the 6s Plus is also great, we’re not taking the stability of a steady-cam, but it does a good job of smoothing out the jolts and shakes incurred whilst tracking or panning.

-One point that does niggle me is the inclusion of the old flat triangle shaped Apple charger, not the lovely new compact and very travel-friendly version supplied with the Apple Watch, but a girl can’t have everything.
+One point that does niggle me is the inclusion of the old flat triangle-shaped Apple charger, not the lovely new compact and very travel-friendly version supplied with the Apple Watch, but a girl can’t have everything.

-Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.